ibm-js/delite/docs/master/index.md

 * [register](register.html) - utility module for declaring new custom element types
 * [template](template.html) - code generation library used by [handlebars!](handlebars.html) plugin
 * [theme!](theme.html) - CSS loading plugin, like [css!](css.html) but picks the CSS file based on the current theme
-* [typematic](typematic.html) - code to repetitively call a user specified callback method when a specific key or mouse click over a specific DOM node is held down for a specific amount of time.
 * [uacss](uacss.html) - utility to set CSS classes on document root based on the current browser
 * [Viewport](Viewport.html) - utility to notify the application when the viewport size is changed, and also to get the effective viewport size on mobile devices when the virtual keyboard is displayed